 That deadline is fast approaching and could cost any organization still using these outdated phone lines thousands of dollars per month.

-What are POTS lines, why are they going away and what should you do about yours?
+What are POTS lines, why are they going away and could you use a connectivity assessment to identify replacement options?
 Read more to find out.

 What Are POTS Lines Used For?

 POTS lines (stands for Plain Old Telephone Service) are copper-wired telephone lines that use analog technology.
 They have been used for over 100 years and have an estimated 36 million lines still active.
 But their lifetime is quickly ending.